-The Project Fund is a co-funding scheme administered by each of the Industry Growth Centres directed towards projects which support industry-led collaborative Projects to improve the productivity, competitiveness and innovative capacity within and between the six sectors of the Industry Growth Centres Programme .
+The Project Funds are a co-funding scheme administered by each of the Industry Growth Centres directed towards projects which support industry-led collaborative Projects to improve the productivity, competitiveness and innovative capacity within and between the six sectors of the Industry Growth Centres Programme .
 The six Industry Growth Centres are:

 - Mining Equipment, Technology and Services (METS) - METS Ignited

 - Medical Technology and Pharmaceuticals - MTP Connect

 - Cyber Security - ACSGN